sherbondy/assignment2/README.md

 I haven't done any extra credit yet.
 I'll resubmit if I have enough time.

 Occasionally the model flickers or resizes suddenly.
 I'm not sure what's causing this.
+Also, there's something seriously wrong with my SSD: some joints seem to manipulate properly, eg: hip and arms, whereas others like neck and foot exhibit very strange behavior.
+I've yet to track down the origin of this issue.
+Hopefully I'll have a chance to reinvestigate and resubmit later in the week.
+Submitting now just to be cautious.

 Artifacts are located in the `artifacts` folder.